Decomposition of Unitary Matrices for Finding Quantum Circuits: Application to Molecular Hamiltonians: Conclusion

 \section{Conclusion}

 To be able to simulate Hamiltonians of atomic and molecular systems and also apply quantum algorithms to solve different kinds of problems on quantum computers, it is necessary to find implementable quantum circuit designs including the minimum cost and number of quantum gate sequences.
-Since deterministic-efficient quantum circuit design methodology is an open problem, we applied stochastic evolutionary optimization algorithm, GLOA, to search quantum circuit designs for given unitary matrices representing algorithms or the unitary propagator of a molecular Hamiltonian.
+Since deterministic-efficient quantum circuit design methodology is an open problem, we applied stochastic evolutionary optimization algorithm, GLOA, to search a quantum circuit design for the given unitary matrix representing a quantum algorithm or the unitary propagator of a molecular Hamiltonian.
 In this paper, in addition to explaining the ways of the implementation and design of the optimization problem, we give circuit designs for the Grover search algorithm, the Toffoli gate, the quantum Fourier transform, and the quantum teleportation.
-Moreover, we give the two circuit designs for the simulation of the Hamiltonian of the hydrogen molecule by decomposing the unitary matrix operators found by following the fermionic model of quantum computation and simulating the circuits given in \cite{Whitfield}.
-In the case of the hydrogen molecule we reduced significantly the number of gates needed to simulate the unitary operator from 87 quantum gates to 7 quantum gates.
+Moreover, we find the circuit designs for the simulations of the water molecule and the hydrogen molecule by decomposing the unitary matrix operators found by following the fermionic model of quantum computation, and then simulate them within the phase estimation algorithm.
+In the case of the hydrogen molecule we found the number of gates needed to simulate the unitary operator is 14 quantum gates (excluding the global phase) with the cost of 20.
+For the water molecule the cost of the number of operations is found as 44 from the definition of the cost.
 The approach is general and can be applied to generate the sequence of quantum gates for larger molecular systems.
+Research is underway to generate the quantum circuit design for the simulation of the molecular Hamiltonian of $CH_2$ \cite{Veis}.